cyankaet/rathunt/INSTALL.md

 ```
 `yarn` will help with installing all the necessary libraries, which are already included in the `package.json` file.
 Run `yarn install` to install of these dependencies.

-Finally, build the project with ```yarn run build```.
+Finally, build the project with ```make build```.
 This should complete the setup of RatHunt.

 ## Local Hosting
-In the project directory, you can run `yarn run watch`, which will display the current state of the web app in `localhost:5000`.
+In the project directory, you can run `make run`, which will display the current state of the web app in `localhost:5000`.